jean-loutre/jean-lua/docs/usage/_index.md

 # Usage

-Here is the documentation of the gilbert API.
+Here is the documentation of the jean-lua API.